rqnguyen100/rqnguyen100.github.io/_projects/shock_sim.md

 <hr>

-I was not sure if the shock supports would be able to survive a drop test of 0.2 meters.
-I did a static simulation
+To ensure the shock supports would be able to survive a drop test of 0.2 meters, I did a static simulation
 <a href="https://docs.google.com/document/d/1seafgZ23EOEybDt5anBQhqGtAhc2YGv7yWh7lwq-8BQ/edit">here</a>.